OGRECave/ogre/git-ChangeLog.md

 * Test Suite returns non-null for easy CI integration

 [see the results of the Visual Tests for the GL RenderSystems here](https://ogrecave.github.io/ogre/gl_status/)

-## Batteries Included
-* by default Ogre will now automatically fetch and build its core dependencies

 ## Emscripten
 * added minimal Sample to repository